Ayfri/Kore/website/src/jsMain/resources/markdown/doc/contributing/Creating_a_New_Generator.md

 - Package layout.
 - Test shape.

-If the feature needs a brand-new registry argument type, add it through the generation pipeline first.
+If the feature needs a brand-new registry argument type, add it through the generation pipeline first - see [Contributing: The Generation Pipeline][generation-pipeline].
 Do **not** hand-edit `kore/src/main/generated` or `build/generated/...`.

 ## 2) Create the feature class